• Skip to main content

 The exact procedure would depend on the joint involved.
 An outline of the general intraarticular procedure is mentioned here.

-The involved joint is opened with a suitable approach and both the articular surfaces are exposed.
-The cartilage is removed from the joint surfaces along with any necrotic bone if present.
-Both ends are shaped for maximum compression at the arthrodesis site.
+• The involved joint is opened with a suitable approach and both the articular surfaces are exposed.

-The basic idea is to induce the fusion the joint in a desirable position and hold the bones in desirable position till the fusion is strong enough to hold without an internal or external implant.
+The basic idea is to induce the fusion of the joint in a desirable position and hold the bones in a desirable position till the fusion is strong enough to hold without an internal or external implant.

 Complications of Arthrodesis